2023 Baltimore Orioles season: Post-season

 The Orioles made the post-season for the first time since 2016 and won the AL East for the first time since 2014.
 They received a bye in the Wild Card Series by virtue of finishing in the top-2 of the American League.

 Division Series

 The Orioles faced the Texas Rangers in the American League Division Series.
 This was the second postseason meeting between the Orioles and Rangers, following their 2012 American League Wild Card Game match-up, which the Orioles won 5–1.
-The Orioles had an extremely disappointing ALDS against the Texas Rangers, as they were upset and swept with losses of 3–2, 11–8, and 7–1.
+The Orioles had an extremely disappointing ALDS against the Texas Rangers, as they were upset in a sweep with losses of 3–2, 11–8, and 7–1.
 The Rangers would go on to defeat the Houston Astros in the ALCS 4–3 in seven games, and would win the World Series 4–1 over the Arizona Diamondbacks in five games.